-A student admitted to the Ph.D. degree program will be advised by the graduate coordinator until a major professor is chosen.
+A student admitted to the Ph.D.
+Computer Science degree program will be advised by the Graduate Coordinator until a Major professor is chosen.

-Before the end of the second semester in residence, a student must begin submitting to the Graduate School, through the graduate coordinator, the following forms: (i) a Preliminary Program of Study Form and (ii) an Advisory Committee Form.
-The Program of Study Form indicates how and when degree requirements will be met and must be formulated in consultation with the student's major professor.
-An Application for Graduation Form must also be submitted directly to the Graduate School.
+Before the end of the second semester in residence, a student must begin submitting to the Graduate School, the following forms: (i) a Preliminary Program of Study Form (to School of Computing) and (ii) an Graduate Advisory Committee Form (to Graduate School).
+The Preliminary Program of Study Form indicates how and when degree requirements will be met and must be formulated in consultation with the student's major professor.
+An Application for Graduation Form must also be submitted in Athena, in the students final term.